 We recommend wearing any kind of tight fitting athletic wear such as yoga pants and a tank top or even tights and a leotard and skirt - that decision is completely up to you and your level of comfort.
 The key is that your instructor needs to see the form of your body to be able to ensure proper alignment while doing the exercises.

 For footwear, you may wear socks for your first class, but we prefer to have our students in a pair of traditional ballet slippers.
-You can view an example of this type of slippers on Amazon here.
+You can view an example of this type of slippers on Discount Dancewear here.
 You can get any similar ones that you find on Amazon or Discount Dancewear.
 You'll see a couple of different options for canvas vs leather, split sole vs full sole, and 1 elastic or 2.
 It's very much a personal preference, but our team prefers canvas shoes, split sole with 2 criss-cross elastic.
 The full-sole gives you a little more support, but doesn't look as pretty.
 And the leather lasts a bit longer but doesn't breathe as well and isn't as great for the Marley flooring that we have in the studio.

 Am I too old/overweight/clumsy to start ballet?

-The short answer is no!
+No, absolutely not!
 Hear what we think about this question in our interview with Ballerinas by Night on YouTube!

 After registering below, you will be billed today for your first tuition payment.
 Then on the 5th of the next month you will be billed a pro-rated amount for the next month's tuition.
 For example, if you pay $165 for 4 classes, but there are only 2 remaining in the month, on the 5th of next month, you'll be charged for only 2 classes, since you would have already paid for 2 classes.
 On the 5th of the month following that, regular tuition payments will resume ongoing.

+Delaying initial payment.
 If you need to delay your first payment until your first day of classes, please get in touch and we can help you out.